INNOVASEB-AI/Smart-Shopper/BACK_BUTTON_GUIDE.md

 3. When user clicks back button:
    - If in list-items-view → goes back to previous tab
    - If modal is open → closes modal
-   - If on main tab → goes to previous tab in history
    - If no history → stays on current tab

 ### Event Handling